Blue (English group): 2004–05: Best of Blue and hiatus

 In November 2004, the band released Best of Blue, a greatest hits compilation.
 The album spawned the singles "Curtain Falls", which peaked at No. 4 in the UK, "Get Down on It" and "Only Words I Know", which peaked at No. 2 in France and Italy.
 The album peaked at No. 2 on the UK Albums Chart and was awarded a double platinum certification.
 Following the release of Best of Blue, group members Simon Webbe and Antony Costa made the decision to release an album compiling a selection of the group's B-sides, remixes and previously unreleased material.
 The album also includes three tracks only previously released in Japan: "The Gift", "It's Alright" and "Elements".
 The album also includes band member Duncan James' duet single, "I Believe My Heart".
 By the indication of the album booklet, a live version of "Lonely This Christmas" from CD:UK was intended to be track seven on the album, however, it was removed from the track listing for unknown reasons.
 The album was released in July 2005, becoming available in several European countries, as well as Japan, Thailand and China, but was not released in the UK.
-In 2005, the group announced that they would pause and go into hiatus to devote themselves to solo careers for some time.
+In 2005, the group announced that they would go into hiatus to devote themselves to solo careers for some time.
 In 2009, the band planned a return, but it never happened at the time.